csev/wa4e/README.md

 Setup On Localhost
 ------------------

-Here are the steps to set this up on localhost.
+Here are the steps to set this up on localhost on a Macintosh using MAMP.

+Install MAMP (or similar) using https://www.py4e.com/install.php

 Check out this repo into a top level folder in htdocs

-    cd htdocs
+    cd /Applications/MAMP/htdocs
     git clone https://github.com/csev/wa4e.git

 Go into the newly checked out folder and get a copy of Tsugi: